RexBowen/comp4711-lab1/README.md

 Comp 4711 lab 1

-This is my project
+This is the completed lab 1
-push again